 Complaint Process for Distance Education Students

-Student Academic Complaints Related to Course Grades, Conduct of Classes, or Other Course Matters:
+Student Academic Concerns Related to Conduct of Classes or Other Course Matters:

-- Address the complaint(s) with the course instructor.
+- Address the concern(s) with the course instructor.

-- If you are not satisfied with the outcome of this communication, or if you would be uncomfortable confronting the instructor, take the complaint to your advisor.
+- If you are not satisfied with the outcome of the meeting, or if you would be uncomfortable confronting the instructor, take the concern to your advisor.

-- If the resolution is not achieved there, your next step is to address the matter with the Director of the Distance Learning Center or the director (or designee) of the Office of Continuing Education.
+- If the resolution is not achieved there, your next step would be to address the matter with the director (or designee) of the Distance Learning Center or the director (or designee) of the Office of Continuing Education.

-- Address the complaint(s) with the individual involved.
+- Address the concern(s) with the individual involved.

-- If resolution is not achieved there, you may then bring the matter to the Director of the Distance Learning Center or the director (or designee) of the Office of Continuing Education.
+- If resolution is not achieved there, you may then bring the matter to the director (or designee) of the Distance Learning Center or the director (or designee) of the Office of Continuing Education.

 Notification of UW System Complaint Process for Program Integrity